terryguo3180-eng/MNIST-Linear-pdf/README.md

 I doubt if anyone's gonna do this but $a_{i,j}$ stands for the brightness of the pixel at column $i$ and row $j$ (indices starts from 0), which is an integer between 0 to 255.
 As an example, 6 can be expressed as something like this:
 <img width="1926" height="933" alt="image" src="https://github.com/user-attachments/assets/cdec7627-7ac3-4b0b-847b-fba52b3c6f6b" />
 You can plug in these values into the formula inside `p6.md`, most of the terms are just zero so they cancel out, and the rest of them is really not much.
 If you get all the calculations right, you might end up with a pretty high value on $p_{6}$.
-Even better, you can do this on all the other formulas in this repo, and you'll find that their values are all below $p_{6}$.
+Even better, you can do this on all the other formulas in this repo, and hopefully you'll find that their values are all below $p_{6}$.
 Pretty fun math excercise.

 If you are not really into math, you can also check out `mnist.py`, which is a single-line, dependence-free python implementation, with only 41775 characters in its source code!
 You can simply paste the line of code in a python repl and just run it.
 It will pop up a writing window and you can write numbers on it.